Ferhat67/CoBAUI/projects/cobaui/README.md

 ## Setup

-In order for the components to form an coherent and operable adaptive UI, they must be registered with an Adaptation Controller component.
+In order for the components to form a coherent and operable adaptive UI, they must be registered with an Adaptation Controller component.

 1. Go to the constructor of the AppModule class where the `AdaptationController` is injected.